-An earlier article about Rabbi Binyamin (Benjamin) Papermaster (1860 - 1934) discussed how he was sent to North Dakota by the Kovno Rov, Rabbi Yitzchok Elchanan Spector, to serve as a Rov for the Jews of Fargo, North Dakota.
+n earlier article about Binyamin (Benjamin) Papermaster (1860-1934) discussed how he was sent to North Dakota by the Kovno Rov, Rabbi Yitzchok Elchanan Spector, to serve as a Rov for the Jews of Fargo, North Dakota.
 However, upon his arrival, Rabbi Papermaster discovered that the Jewish community was so small that it could not support a rabbi.
-Hearing that there was a viable Jewish community in Grand Forks, about 75 miles north of Fargo, he went there about two weeks before Pesach in 1891, where he found about 60 Jewish families who were indeed in need of a Rov.
+After hearing that there was a viable Jewish community in Grand Forks, about 75 miles north of Fargo, he went there about two weeks before Pesach in 1891, where he found about 60 Jewish families that were indeed in need of a

 Most of the families in Grand Forks originally came from the Ukraine section of Russia.
-A few families had come from Roumania and Galicia.
+A few families had come from Romania and Galicia.
 Thus, most of the Jews in Fargo were of Chassidic background, whereas Rabbi Papermaster was a Litvak who had studied and received his semicha in Kovno.
 Rabbi Papermaster was not at all sure that the "cultural" differences between these Jews and himself could be amicably resolved.
 Nonetheless, it was decided that he would stay in Grand Forks for a trial period.

-As he arrived only a few days before the Passover, his entire time was taken up with last minute preparations for the Holiday, Providing Kosher meat, killing of fowl, providing Matzo and other Passover necessities, and he also attended meetings of community leaders.
-Father was both tired and hungry by the time of the Seder service at the home of his host, the Greenberg family, with whom he had made his home and to which all had gathered.
+"As he arrived only a few days before the Passover, his entire time was taken up with last minute preparations for the holiday, providing kosher chicken and meat, providing matzoh and other Passover necessities; he also attended meetings of community leaders.
+Father was both tired and hungry by the time of the Seder service at the home of his host, the Greenberg family, with whom he had made his home and to which all had gathered

-The services at an improvised Synagogue in a down town hall had been rather lengthy, as everyone had wanted to meet the new Rabbi and Cantor.
+"The services at an improvised synagogue in a downtown hall had been rather lengthy, as everyone had wanted to meet the new Rabbi and cantor.
 Upon arriving at the Greenbergs, Father quite naturally expected the host, Mr. Greenberg, to conduct the Seder service.
 Some time passed, and Father noticed that groups were whispering to one another, and finely losing patience, Father inquired of the host why he did not proceed with the Seder service.
-"Well," he replied, "we are waiting for you, as the Rabbi, to conduct the service."
-"In that case," Father replied, "let us go to the table."
+'Well,' he replied, 'we are waiting for you, as the Rabbi, to conduct the service.'
+'In that case,' Father replied, 'let us go to the table.'

-Pulling up an ordinary chair, he waited for everyone to be seated, and preceded with the Kiddush and the orderly ceremonial of the Seder as recorded in the Haggadah, much to the delight of this host and all of the younger people present.
-Having been accustomed to Chassidic ceremonials they anticipated that the Rabbi would expect to be provided with a special couch, white robe, hose, streimel and so forth.
+"Pulling up an ordinary chair, he waited for everyone to be seated, and proceeded with the Kiddush and the orderly ceremonial of the Seder as recorded in the Haggadah, much to the delight of this host and all of the younger people present.
+Having been accustomed to Chassidic ceremonials, they anticipated that the Rabbi would expect to be provided with a special couch, white robe, hose, streimel and so forth.

-Before the Seder service was over it had already spread by grapevine throughout the community just what had happened at the Greenberg home, about how the new Rabbi had conducted the Seder services.
-The younger people were delighted, while the older and more orthodox members either grumbled or openly denounced him for so wanton a disrespect for tradition.
-At services the following morning an extra large congregation was in attendance and a buzz of excitement prevailed.
+"Before the Seder service was over, it had already spread by grapevine throughout the community just what had happened at the Greenberg home, about how the new Rabbi had conducted the seder services.
+The younger people were delighted, while the older and more Orthodox members either grumbled or openly denounced him for so wanton a disrespect for tradition.
+At services the following morning, an extra large congregation was in attendance and a buzz of excitement prevailed.

-Taking advantage of the situation and the attendance that morning, he decided to make his position clear and understandable in his sermon to the congregation.
-He repeated to them the promise that he had given Rabbi Isaac Elchanan to bring [the] Judaism that he had been taught at the Yashiva to the community where he settled, and that he would never deviate from the laws as expounded by authorities in Biblical, Talmudic, and Rabbinic interpretations, but, in addition to laws, there were also customs in Jewish life.
+"Taking advantage of the situation and the attendance that morning, he decided to make his position clear and understandable in his sermon to the congregation.
+He repeated to them the promise that he had given Rabbi Isaac Elchanan to bring [the] Judaism that he had been taught at the Yeshivah to the community where he settled, and that he would never deviate from the laws as expounded by authorities in Biblical, Talmudic, and Rabbinic interpretations, but, in addition to laws, there were also customs in Jewish life.